lahu5762/thesis/README.md

-This directory contains the scripts and data for Huson, L.S.A.
-(2023) Discovering structural variants in the DNA of the Scandinavian wolf
+This directory contains the scripts and data for "Huson, L.S.A.
+(2023) Discovering structural variants in the DNA of the Scandinavian wolf"

 All data and rights to the data belong to Uppsala University.